 Fig.4.
 Synchronized decision-making in FPAI under GiMS

 With the support of enhanced visibility and information sharing provided in GiMS.
 The concept of real-time ticket pool is proposed to synchronize decision-making in FPAL under GiMS.
 Ticket pool is a representation of a sequenced logic entity (e.g. jobs and operations).
 As shown in Fig. 4, for a set of customer orders {O1, O2, Oi, … On}, production planning, scheduling, control and execution are synchronized by JTs, STs, OTs and LTs in the real-time ticket pool.
 JTs and STs are used for facilitating decision-making at planning and scheduling levels, and JTs, OTs and LTs are used for facilitating decision-making at control and execution levels.
-For achieving global optimization of production organization, JT plays a crucial role in synchronizing decision-making throughout the whole production processes as it twist production planning, scheduling, control and execution as a synchronized system.
+For achieving global optimization of production organization, JT plays a crucial role in synchronizing decision-making throughout the whole production processes as it twists production planning, scheduling, control and execution as a synchronized system.

 4. Synchronization mechanisms for FPAI under GiMS